edilan-ribeiro/base-apparel-coming-soon-fmChallenge/README.en.md

 <br>

 The creation of this page was carried out to practice and enhance my frontend skills. <br>
-A 'Coming Soon' page is an intriguing strategy that many companies adopt to generate anticipation and interest around a product, service, or project that will be launched in the future.
+A 'Coming Soon' page is an intriguing strategy that many companies adopt to ate anticipation and interest around a product, service, or project that will be launched in the future.
 It's like giving a glimpse of what's to come and leveraging people's curiosity to build an engaged audience right from the start.

 <br>
 Active states: